Smoresies/GasRPGTutorial/README.md

 * BlueprintReadOnly
   * Can be accessed in Blueprint but is treated as const (cannot be changed)
 * Category
   * ???
 Seems to just be sorting so far?
+  * You can do Category="FirstCategory|SubCategory"
 *

 ## USTRUCT()